dhyaniarun1993/foody-catalog-service/README.md

 - [x] Restaurant Create, Delete Operations(Only merchants are allowed to perform this operations)
 - [x] Get Restaurant Near Me(Only customers are allowed to perform this operations)
-- [] Get Menu of a Restaurant(both customer and merchant are allowed to perform this operation)
+- [ ] Get Menu of a Restaurant(Both customer and merchant are allowed to perform this operation)
-- [x] Add, Get And Remove Category to restaurant(Only merchants are allowed to perform this operations)
+- [x] Add, Get and Remove Category to restaurant(Only merchants are allowed to perform this operations)
-- [x] Add Product with variant to restaurant and category(Only merchants are allowed to perform this operations)
+- [x] Add, Get and Delete Product with variant to restaurant and category(Only merchants are allowed to perform this operations)
 - [x] Add, Get and Remove variant from restaurant and category(Only merchants are allowed to perform this operations)

 Refer to the Api documentation below to know more.